methods hero image

 2. Amplifying Learning.
 Short development cycles, early testing, frequent customer feedback.

-Agile
+Agile development methodology

 Agile methodologies are an alternative to Waterfall or traditional sequential development.

-In short, Agile is a time-focused philosophy that allows creating a project incrementally, dividing it into small pieces.
-One of its main benefits is the ability to adapt and change at any step and to supply only relevant products to the market.
+In short, Agile is a time-focused philosophy that allows for creating a project incrementally, dividing it into small pieces.
+One of its main benefits is the ability to adapt and change at any step to supply only relevant products to the market.

 Some of the Agile principles:

-• Business people and developers must work together daily throughout the project.
+• Business people and developers must work together daily.

 • Working software is the primary measure of progress.